 After you’ve researched all of this and asked the questions, how do you feel about each candidate?
-You need to go with someone you can trust.
+It would be best if you went with someone you can trust.
 Look carefully at your findings and opt for the person who has the right expertise and customer service skills to make your experience a good one.

-The announcement of reformed cannabis legalization has put the entire country in a tizzy, but there are further-reaching implications of this legislation than the surface appeal of some to be able to legally smoke up anywhere they go.
-How, if even, does this legislation affect those who own, or plan to own, condominiums in the Edmonton community?
+The announcement of reformed cannabis legalization has put the entire country in a tizzy.
+Still, there are further-reaching implications of this legislation than the surface appeal of some to smoke up anywhere they go legally.
+How, if ever, does this legislation affect those who own, or plan to own, condominiums in the Edmonton community?

-We must first consider that there are two major legs to this issue – the growing aspect and the smoking aspect.
+We must first consider two major legs to this issue – the growing aspect and the smoking aspect.
 There doesn’t seem to be much to discuss regarding the growing of the plants, which we will legally be able to do, up to a maximum of four.
 No different than typical houseplants, correct?
 Not so much.
-Growing marijuana plants in your condo might seem harmless, but it raises concerns as to whether or not the distinctive smell infringes upon the Alberta Human Rights Act in the disturbance that it causes to the neighboring condo units.
+Growing marijuana plants in your condo might seem harmless.
+Still, it raises concerns about whether or not the distinctive smell infringes upon the Alberta Human Rights Act in the disturbance that it causes to the neighbouring condo units.
 While most current bylaws don’t explicitly prohibit the growing of cannabis, provisions within insurance policies do.
-It is common language in condominium insurance policies that coverage is null and void if you are found to have a grow op, voicing the verbiage that current bylaws haven’t yet stated.
+It is a common language in condominium insurance policies that coverage is null and void if you are found to have a grow op, voicing the verbiage that current bylaws haven’t yet stated.

 The next leg concerns the actual smoking of the marijuana itself.
 Many condominium bylaws already prohibit the smoking of tobacco products inside their units and on common property.
 For the most part, there is no reason to believe that marijuana would have its own set of rules by which we must abide.
 Condominiums that wish to allow marijuana smoking but not tobacco smoking, or vice versa, would have to have their bylaws amended to allow this, which doesn’t seem to be in the works.

-The long and short of this new legislation, once analyzed and compared with current condominium legislation, abolishes the notion that Edmonton is headed for a free-for-all cannabis craze.
+Once analyzed and compared with current condominium legislation, the long and short of this new legislation abolishes the notion that Edmonton is headed for a free-for-all cannabis craze.
 There is no reason for prospective condo owners to turn away from the idea of buying as bylaws currently in place will deter any uncomfortable living situations.
 So, buy away!
-But be sure to contact Peter B. Mason and his 5 ⭐ legal team to make sure that you are getting what you are paying for.
+But be sure to contact Peter B. Mason and his 5 legal teams to ensure that you are getting what you are paying for.